umbraco/UmbracoDocs/15/umbraco-deploy/deployment-workflow/import-on-startup.md

 # Import on startup

 Deploy can import content and/or schema previously exported from another Umbraco installation on start-up.
-This can be used to quickly setup a baseline/starter kit or as a workaround for large ZIP archives that can't be (easily) uploaded via the backoffice.
+This allows for a quick setup of a baseline/starter kit or serves as a workaround for large ZIP archives that cannot be uploaded via the backoffice.

 ## Default configuration